BRArjun/KirbyClone_WebDev/README.md

 This simple game is designed using Kaboom.js for the gaming aspects.
 The project is bootstrapped using Vite, a modern front-end build tool that optimizes JavaScript for the browser.

+## How to Play

+- Head over to the (site)[mykirby.vercel.app]
+- Use the left and right arrow keys to move
+- Use the x key to jump and the z key to swallow enemies.

 ## Technologies Used

 - **Kaboom.js**: A lightweight, easy-to-use library for creating 2D games in the browser.